inconduit/gty-demo-be/README.md

 ### Image Text Generator

-A simple service which generates text on an image using node-canvas
+A simple service running via `NestJS` which generates text on an image using node-canvas

 The `/image-text` endpoint receives a POSTed payload with `imageUrl` and `text` properties, generates the image via `node-canvas`, writes it to `/public`, and returns the generated image url in the response